 - Melasma is caused by both sun exposure and hormonal changes.
 Hence, the possibility of melasma during pregnancy and menopause.
 Some cases of melasma affect deeper skin layers.

 Whatever the case may be, Tranexamic Acid may help both melasma and hyperpigmentation to a certain degree, if not completely!
 Here’s how it works in a nutshell.

 How Does Tranexamic Acid Work for Melasma and Hyperpigmentation?

 - We are all born with melanin, which is the pigment responsible for the colour of our skin, hair, and eyes.

 - Certain factors like the sun, inflammation, and estrogen hormones trigger the production of melanin in our skin.
-And when too much of it is produced, hyperpigmentation and melasma happen!
+And when too much of it is produced, hyperpigmentation and melasma happen.

-- This is where Tranexamic Acid comes in.
 When applied to our skin, either topically or internally, it inhibits the production of these melanin pigments at the topmost layer.
 Thus, the lightening of our dark spots!

 While many clinical studies support the use of Tranexamic Acid for hyperpigmentation and melasma, it is always best to consult a dermatologist or skin specialist before incorporating any new ingredient or product into your skincare routine.
 That said, here are the most common applications of Tranexamic Acid to address your skin discolouration problems.

 Topical skin care products with Tranexamic Acid